shupx/px4_sitl/README.md

 # px4_sitl

 This is a ROS package containing the px4 SITL (Software In The Loop) targets and gazebo simulation plugins.
 All these targets and plugins are compiled from the [PX4 source code](https://github.com/PX4/PX4-Autopilot).
-The aim of this package is to simpilify the process of PX4 SITL simulation with gazebo as all the targets are prebuilt.
+The aim of this package is to simpilify the process of PX4 SITL simulation with gazebo as all the targets are prebuilt. **No need for downloading PX4 source code anymore!**

 ## Dependencies